 The dimensions of the gap around a fire door is vital; it prevents toxic fumes and smoke in the event of a fire.
 Commonly, the gap should be 3mm, but always check the fitting instructions.
 If you’re unsure, contact us for a free Fire Door Gauge, which can help you determine if your doors meet the minimum standards.

 Myth #4: “Fire doors still work if left open.”

 Fire doors resist smoke and flames for a period of time to slow down fire.
 Leaving them open renders them as useless as a standard door.
 Ensuring they stay shut as often as possible is important.
 This can be tricky if you have a large number of doors in your care.
-However, there are systems that can remotely help you review their statuses, like Drax Technology’s SafeVue and AssetWhere.
+However, there are systems used by Drax 360 that can remotely help you review their status.

 Myth #5: “It’s the tenant’s responsibility to be clued up on fire doors.”

 If you’re a building owner or landlord it is likely to be your responsibility to ensure the safety of all occupants in your building.
 If you don’t have the knowledge or skills, you must appoint a “competent person” to carry this out for you.
 Drax UK’s team of experts can help you better understand your responsibilities – contact us today to find out more.

 The importance of fire door management

 To ensure fire doors are working at their optimum level, a system of management and upkeep is strongly recommended.
 Here are our top three tips to get you started: